mwcraig/ipyevents/README.md

 ipyevents
 ===============================

-A custom widget fo r returning mouse and keyboard events to Python
+A custom widget for returning mouse and keyboard events to Python

 Installation
 ------------